Channel Islands California, USA Travel Guide

 Serious emergencies require costly evacuation.

 Full access to hospitals, urgent care centers, and pharmacies exists on the mainland in Ventura/Oxnard.
-Ventura County Medical Center (3291 Loma Vista Rd, Ventura) and St. John's Regional Medical Center (1600 N Rose Ave, Oxnard) provide full services.
+Ventura County Medical Center (3291 Loma Vista Rd, Ventura) and St. John's Regional Clinic (1600 N Rose Ave, Oxnard) provide full services.
 Drinking water not on an island is safe.
 Food hygiene follows standard U.S. Practices.

 Hospitals and urgent care centers are readily available.

-Medical care can be expensive without insurance.
+Healthcare can be expensive without insurance.

 Travel insurance provides comprehensive coverage.